dan2097/opsin/README.txt

 System.out.println(cmlElement.toXML());

-parseToCML will typically take 5-10ms to convert a name to CML making OPSIN suitable for use on a large number of names.
+parseToCML will typically take 5-10ms to convert a name to CML making OPSIN suitable for use on large sets of names.

 CML can, if desired, be converted to other format such as SD, SMILES, InChI etc. by toolkits such as CDK, OpenBabel and JUMBO.
 (NOTE: if you want InChI the most efficient way to generate it is to use the InChI module and the corresponding parseToInChI method)